 - Ortega Middle School students will build garden beds in woodshop class that will make up our Children’s Garden.

 - We will lay the building foundation for our future hydroponic greenhouse.

-- We will build a bathroom building for farmers and park visitor use.
+- We will build a bathroom for farmers and park visitors to use.

 In the future…

 - We will finish the build of an aquaponic greenhouse so we can sell fresh, leafy greens to local markets.

 - We will build an Environmental Education Pavillion where students can study year-round.

 - Our composting operation will expand into curbside pickup for Alamosa residents.

 Want to take part in the amazing things unfolding at the Farm Park?
 Donate by becoming a Friend of the Farm Park, or contact us to volunteer!